Brief Overview:

 Candidate Qualifications:

-Training in addiction, screening, interviewing, treatment services, and resources is available.
+Training in addiction, screening, interviewing, treatment services, and resources are available.
 Hours for this role vary and may include weekend and overnight shifts.
-The Helplines currently operate 24 hours a day, 7 days a week.
+The Helplines currently operate 24 hours a day, 7 days a week, 365 days a year.

 This description is intended to indicate the kinds of work duties that will be required in this position.
 It is not intended to limit, or in any way modify, the rights of any supervisor to assign, direct, and contract work of staff under his/her supervision.
 The use of a particular illustration describing duties shall not be held to exclude other duties, not mentioned, that are of a similar level or difficulty.